jbee/jbee.github.io/lex.md

 regualr expressions when using a performance optimisation for `~`.
-That one comes at the cost of about 40 LOC -- what is a lot -- considering the whole unoptimized implementation is < 100 LOC.
+That one comes at the cost of about 40 LOC -- what is a lot -- considering the whole unoptimized implementation is about 100 LOC.
 The fast path only works when `~` is followed by literal printable ASCII symbols `~fo+` or a group starting with such a symbol, like `~(fo+)`.